dolittle-entropy/projections/README.md

 ## Goal

 The goal of this project is to prove the concept of a declarative projection engine for [Dolittle](https://dolittle.io) based on event sourcing.
+When working with event sourcing, the concept of idempotency can be hard.
+This is especially true when one is joining events from different sources to provide a composed view or read model.
+Doing this in an imperative manner means a lot of heavy lifting on an event processor to do this.
+The main purpose of this project is to deal with the heavy lifting and provide a lovable API surface for doing this.

+Main design goal is to capture the most common cases and provide a fallback method for the edge cases.

 ### Initial Design

 ![](./initial_design.png)